sashafklein/gimme-sats/README.md

 ## Contributing

-I'd love help on this
+I'd love help on this.
+Feel encouraged to raise an issue, fork and PR, or just reach out.